 Educational Parks

 From the natural environment, it’s a logical jump to the educational!
 At Ralph Klein Park, in the city’s southeast, you can see a man-made wetland, constructed to improve stormwater quality before it enters the Bow River system and a community orchard with pear and apple trees.
 Learn more when you visit the Environmental Education Centre which features an indoor classroom, resource library, art studio, and interpretive signage.
 It’s open daily during the summer and from Tuesday to Saturday during the winter (closed statutory holidays).
-There’s also a brand-new (opened in 2018) natural playground.
+There’s a natural playground, too.

 Beyond the Playground: Calgary Parks (Family Fun Calgary)